ckan/ideas/specs/showcase/ckan-instances-related-items-survey.md

 ## Interesting examples
 Bespoke examples and lists that link through to individual reuse pages:
 * https://www.data.gouv.fr/fr/reuses/ - This looks like a custom data catalogue.
 The reuse list links through to individual pages for each reuse that list the datasets used, e.g. https://www.data.gouv.fr/fr/reuses/mapado/
-* http://data.gov.uk/apps/mot-near-me d.g.u links to individual reuses and lists datasets used.
+* http://data.gov.uk/apps/mot-near-me - links to individual reuses and lists datasets used.
 Provides a 'Flag as offensive' action.
 * http://datos.gob.mx/historias/ List of reuse stories that link through to individual pages listing datasets used.
 * http://open-data.okfn.gr/applications/main Links through to individual pages
 * http://datospublicos.gob.ar/aplicaciones Has a list of apps, best rated and most recent.
 Opens app details in a lightbox.
 * https://data.qld.gov.au/case-studies/pocket-zoner Bespoke case-studies page.
 * http://opendata.admin.ch/de/apps Lists reuses and displays the datasets used.

+A few instances list and link to the datasets used for each reuse.
+Many reuses have more than one dataset, though few use more than ten. http://data.gouv.fr has a large number of reuse examples (898) that can be filtered by the number of datasets used.
+One example uses 150 datasets, though this is an outlier as the next most populous reuse on that site having only 19 datasets.
+Only 6 have more than 10 datasets, and most have one or two (842)

 ## Reuse requests
 Instances that request reuse submissions via a form, general contact page or email link: